cgerchenhp/UE_TAPython_Plugin_Release/README.md

     }
 ```

-#### The Chameleon UI .json file can reference other json files.
+#### The Chameleon UI .json file can reference other json files

 Now the Chameleon UI json file can reference other Json files.
 Nested references are supported, but circular references need to be avoided

 ```json
     {